hpcgroup/profiling-tools-eval-isc22/README.md

 # LULESH

-## Build LULESH with one of the profiling tools:
+## Build LULESH with one of the profiling tools
 More details can be found under `/caliper-examples/apps/LULESH/CMakeLists.txt`

 Add the following cmake commands: